wp-plugins/affiliates-manager/readme.txt

 http://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 1.7.4 =
+- Added Icelandic language translation to the plugin.
+The translation was submitted by Bjarni K. Thors.
+- Affiliate login page is now automatically created for you when you install the plugin.

+= 1.7.3 =
+- Added a new action hook to accommodate the mailchimp signup of your affiliates.

 = 1.7.2 =
 - Body of e-mail sent to a newly registered affiliate (once their application is approved) can now be customized in the "Messaging" settings.